kevinchen278/Text-to-XML/README.md

 # Text-to-XML
-Small Java sample for transfering text file to xml file.
+A simple Java sample for transfering text file to xml file.

 Application Implement with Plain Java.